nishantjr/ml-tableau/docs/tableau.md

     1. Find a better name for $\Elements$.
 THey are not the same as elements in the constructed model, so this is confusing.
-Maybe "elemental constants"? to correspond with fixedpoint constants?
+Maybe "elemental constants"? to correspond with fixedpoint markers?

 ---